cbsobral/NLP-Supervisor-Recommender/README.md

 ### mod2_vis
 This module generates the graphs, wordclouds and other graphical representations that will be displayed by the app.

 ### mod3_app
-This module creates the webpage where our app is hosted using streamlit.
+This module creates the webpage where our app is hosted using Streamlit.

-Finally, it should be noted that streamlit is connected to this github master folder.
-So, all files in the master root are there because they are necessary for the app to run smoothly.
+Finally, it should be noted that the Streamlit app is hosted on this GitHub repo, so all files in the master root are there because they are necessary for the app to run smoothly.

 ## Behind the Code: What changed since Midterm